haxala1r/nettapus/CONTRIBUTING.md

 #### Alignment and Indentation
 	- Use tabs for indentation, spaces for alignment.
 Tab size does not matter.

-	I.e. when you need to align macro values, use spaces.
+	I.e. when you need to align macro values so that it looks cooler, use spaces.
 When you need to indent a block of code in a function, use tabs.